duhina/Guess-the-Polish-Voivodships-Python-game/README.md

 In this game I  used turtle and some CSV data.

 There are 4 files:
 1) csv file - contains all 16 voivodships of Poland by name and then X and Y value.
-You can change the data and use your own X and Y value using this code for getting mouse tclick coordinates in Python turtle: import turtle def get_mouse_click_coor(x, y): print(x, y)
+You can change the data and use your own X and Y value using the code below for getting mouse click coordinates in Python turtle: import turtle def get_mouse_click_coor(x, y): print(x, y)